istio/istio.io/content/en/about/contribute/review/index.md

 function at scale.
 This page provides clear review criteria to ensure all review work happens **consistently**, **reliably** and follows the **same quality standards**.

-## Reviewing content PRs
+## Review content PRs

 Documentation reviewers, maintainers, and WG leads follow a clear process to review content PRs to ensure all reviews are consistent.
 The process is as
 follows:

-1. A **Contributor** submits a new content PR to the istio.io repository.
+1. The **Contributor** submits a new content PR to the istio.io repository.
-1. A **Reviewer** performs a review of the content and determines if the acceptance criteria are met.
+1. The **Reviewer** performs a review of the content and determines if it meets the acceptance criteria.
-1. A **Reviewer** adds any technical WG pertinent for the content if the contributor hasn't already.
+1. The **Reviewer** adds any technical WG pertinent for the content if the contributor hasn't already.
-1. The **Contributor** and the **Reviewer** work together until all required acceptance criteria are met and the issues are addressed.
+1. The **Contributor** and the **Reviewer** work together until the content meets all required acceptance criteria and the issues are addressed.
-1. If the content is urgent and meeting the supplemental acceptance criteria requires a significant effort, the **Reviewer** files a follow up issue on the istio.io repository to address the problems at a later date.
+1. If the content is urgent and meeting the supplemental acceptance criteria requires significant effort, the **Reviewer** files a follow up issue on the istio.io repository to address the problems at a later date.
-1. The **Contributor** addresses all required and supplemental feedback as agreed between reviewer and contributor.
+1. The **Contributor** addresses all required and supplemental feedback as agreed by the Reviewer and Contributor.
 Any feedback filed in the follow up issues is addressed later.
-1. Once a **technical** WG lead or maintainer has approved the content PR, the **Reviewer** can approve the PR.
+1. When a **technical** WG lead or maintainer approves the content PR, the **Reviewer** can approve the PR.
-1. If a Docs WG maintainer or lead reviewed the content, they can approve and merge the content.
-Otherwise, they are automatically notified of the **Reviewer's** approval and prioritize reviewing and merging the already reviewed content.
+1. If a Docs WG maintainer or lead reviewed the content, they not only approve, but they also merge the content.
+Otherwise, maintainers and leads are automatically notified of the **Reviewer's** approval and prioritize approving and merging the already reviewed content.

 The following diagram depicts the process: